top of page

 water.

 When you see the structures of starch, you can probably see what happens when they are digested.
 Enzymes in our body cut up these strings of starch into very large numbers of glucose molecules.
 This raises your blood sugar level.
 Often times, as with amylose (the single, unbranched string of glucose), this occurs very quickly.
 In fact, the first enzyme that dissolves carbohydrates is alpha-amylase, which is found in your saliva.
-(The ending "-ase" refers to an enzyme, so the name amylase refers to an enzyme that breaks down amylose.)
-In any event, the take home point is that simple carbohydrates are so easy for your body to digest--you're already beginning to digest them before you even swallow.
+This means simple carbohydrates are so easy for your body to digest--you're already beginning to digest them before you even swallow!

 So what happens to the glucose next?